Many people who fall in love with Lanzarote often end up buying property here – either as a holiday home, or in some cases as their primary residence.

 It’s worth noting that typically here, vendors place their properties with a number of agents, rather than offering exclusive terms.
 That’s why you’ll see the same property on many websites, and it also means that most agents can get access to most properties that are for sale.

-And whilst we’re talking about agents, don’t lose sight of the fact that the agent is being paid by the vendor, not by you as the buyer.
+And whilst we’re talking about agents, don’t lose sight of the fact that the agent is being paid their commission by the vendor, not by you as the buyer.

 Narrowing Down Your Choice